karthik-d/type-inference-tools-playground/README.md

 ## Git Submodules in this repository

-- HiTyper
+- HiTyper.
-- Atheris for Python
+- Atheris for Python.
-- CrossHair for Python
+- CrossHair for Python.
-- PyType
+- PyType.

 ## Installations and Dependencies